 Charlie’s Angels Scene

-During the montage showing Stacy Peralta’s rise to fame, he makes an appearance on the show Charlie’s Angels.
+During the montage showing the Z Boys’ rise to fame, Stacy Peralta makes an appearance on the show Charlie’s Angels.
 These recreated scenes were filmed at the courthouse facade on the Warner Bros.
 Backlot in Burbank.

 Here is a look at the scene from the original Charlie’s Angels.
 It was clearly filmed at a real building in LA, as opposed to a backlot.